Wednesday Books | 2019

 The feminist metaphors for our current social patriarchy are flying all over the place in this novel and GIVING ME LIFE.

-But, there is a lot of world-building that I found was lacking.
+But, there is a lot of world-building that was lacking.
 There’s little background to what this place is, no history to how we got here as a society and little character development to those running this shit show.
 Like, why would we as a society – or even just one town – suddenly decide 16-year-old girls have magic powers that destroy men and drive their wives insane with jealousy?
 There’s got to be a fascinating story there, but it’s never tackled.
 I’m going to just assume men designed the system for power and control, because what else is new?

 I eventually settled in with the belief that this novel was taking place in an entirely different universe than ours, but who knows.

 Tierney James is entering her 16th year and she’s a little spitfire feminist in the making.
 She’s not interested in being a wife and mother.
 She wants something more for her life, but what can she really do to disrupt the system?
 To change what all the women around her have just accepted without argument?

-I loved Tierney, but there were some moments in the wild’s encampment where things got very Mean Girls meets Lord of the Flies, and I was a little annoyed that she seemed to misplace her backbone while she was constantly bullied.
+I loved Tierney, but there were some moments in the wild’s encampment where things got very Mean Girls meets Lord of the Flies, and I was a little annoyed that she seemed to misplace her backbone.
 Eventually, she finds her voice and her inner activist, and starts motivating the Grace Year girls to work harder and not accept the bullshit they are being fed.

 Outside the encampment, in the wilds, there are a group of people known as poachers who make their living hunting girls who are in their Grace Year.
 This was a weird, interesting addition to the plot, but unfortunately, it led to a romance subplot that I 100% could have done without.